Vastu Science / Vastu Shastra

 - Aakash (Space)

 When these five elements are in harmony in our body, we are healthy and active and when their equilibrium is disturbed one is devitalized or unhealthy.
 Same is true with our place of living or work.
-Vaastu Shastra is the only science which instructs how to maintain best equilibrium of these five elements in a building and make best use of them to energize mental and physical energies of inhabitants to the maximum extent.
-In other words Vaastu tells us how to make use of these five elements for the maximum convenience, comfort and security keeping them in perfect harmony in our home or place of work so that one should enjoy health, wealth, prosperity and growth.
+Vastu shastra is the only science which instructs how to maintain best equilibrium of these five elements in a building and make best use of them to energize mental and physical energies of inhabitants to the maximum extent.
+In other words vastu tells us how to make use of these five elements for the maximum convenience, comfort and security keeping them in perfect harmony in our home or place of work so that one should enjoy health, wealth, prosperity and growth.

-Vaastu helps us to align the energies of our house with that of the environment.
+Vastu helps us to align the energies of our house with that of the environment.
 It helps us to live in balance with nature.

-Vaastu Shastra is applicable in different geographical areas around the world.
+Vastu shastra is applicable in different geographical areas around the world.
 Even where there is a limited amount of sunshine, the answer is yes.
 The basic principles of balancing the five elements apply throughout the world.
 By using the principles of this science, buildings can be designed to harmonize with the different climatic conditions of each region.